 Because we're really honestly dedicated to helping Claire and this great cause, we're raising our donation from 10% to 20%.

-Please help Claire and Ellen as they fight t
+Please help Claire and Ellen as they fight this horrible disease!

 Learn more about Claire at: http://www.facebook.com/SponsorClaire#wall